nomumu/timer_movie/README.md

 This is a timer movie for Zoom virtual background.

 ## Setup
-Register your video to the virtual background of your Zoom app.
+Register timer_movie.mp4 video to the virtual background of your Zoom app.

 ## Usage
 1. The timer display will start automatically.